TomerRon/cordless/README.md

 #### Subscribe to Gateway Events

-By default, cordless functions subscribe to `messageCreate` events, like in the ping example above.
-You can also create functions that subscribe to any other event (e.g., user joined, channel created, etc).
+By default, cordless event handlers subscribe to `messageCreate` events, like in the ping example above.
+You can also create event handlers that subscribe to any other event (e.g., user joined, channel created, etc).

 See: [docs/gateway-events.md](docs/gateway-events.md)

 #### Context and State Management

-You can share business logic and state between your different functions using context.
-By default, the context contains the `discord.js` client and the current list of functions.
+You can share business logic and state between your different event handlers using context.
+By default, the context contains the `discord.js` client and the current list of event handlers.
 You can also extend the context with your own custom context to share additional business logic and even implement state management.

 See: [docs/context.md](docs/context.md)